UNFPA’s Guiding International Principles

 Viet Nam and the International Principles

 Viet Nam and the International Conference on Population and Development

 Viet Nam and the Beijing Declaration

 Viet Nam ratified the Millennium Declaration at the UN Millennium Summit in 2000 and has since made impressive advances towards the achievement of many of the Millennium Development Goals (MDGs).
-The Government of Viet Nam and the United Nations in Viet Nam have produced several reports assessing progress toward the MDGs in the country .
+The Government and the United Nations in Viet Nam have produced several reports assessing progress towards the MDGs.
 UNFPA particularly focuses its efforts on MDG 5 to improve universal access to reproductive health, including maternal health and family planning, and MDG 3 to promote gender equality and empower women.

 You can find more information on the MDGs here.